ghga-de/milestones-docs/46-sugar-ant/technical_specification.md

 For existing IVAs, their state and the number of bound datasets should be displayed.
 Each IVA should have a "delete" button.
 When an IVA is still bound to a dataset, a warning should be displayed before the deletion.

-Each existing IVA in the state "unverified" should have a button "request verification".
-Each IVA in the state "pending" should have a button "verify".
+Each existing IVA in the state `unverified` should have a button "request verification".
+Each IVA in the state `code-transmitted` should have a button `verify`.

-After clicking "request verification", the state of the IVA should be moved from "unverified" to "requested".
-After clicking "verify", the verification code should be requested from the user via an input field, and the state of the IVA should be moved from "pending" to "verify" using that code.
-If the state change does not succeed, a corresponding error message must be shown to the user.
+After clicking "request verification", the state of the IVA should be moved from `unverified` to `code_requested`, a confirmation email should be sent to the user and a notification email should be sent to a data steward.

+After clicking "verify", the verification code should be requested from the user via an input field, and the the state of the IVA should be moved from `code-transmitted` to `verified`.
+If this does not succeed, a corresponding error message must be shown to the user.
+After three failed attempts or when the verification code expired, users should be informed that they need to re-request the verification because the verification code expired.
-See the section on IVA management above for the corresponding endpoints in the backend.

-After the state has been changed to "requested" by the user, a data steward should receive a notification.
-The data steward should be able to access a "IVA browser" page that lists all users and their IVAs, similar to the "access request browser".
-The data steward should be able to change the state of the individual IVAs.
-IVAs in the state "requested" should be particularly highlighted.
-Changing their state to "pending", the data steward should be shown the corresponding verification code and reminded to send it to the user via the specified verification address.
+After the user requested verification, a data steward should have received a notification.
+The data steward should be able to access an "IVA browser" page that lists all users and their IVAs, similar to the "access request browser".
+The IVAs in the state `code_requested` or `code_created` should have a button "(Re)create code".
+After clicking the button, the IVA should be moved to the state `code_created` and a dialog should appear that shows the verification code and ask the data steward to send it to the user via the selected IVA.
+The dialog should have three buttons: "Cancel" would revert the creation of the code and reset the state to `code_requested`, "Send later" would do nothing, but remind the data steward to confirm the transmission of the code later, and "Confirm transmission" would move the IVA to the state `code-transmitted`.
+This will also notify the user via an email that the code has been transmitted.
+Of course the code itself should *not* be sent in the notification email since it is expected to be sent via the transmission channel specified in the IVA.
+The IVAs in the state `code_created` should also have a button "confirm transmission".
+All IVAs should also have a button "Invalidate" that would reset its state to `unverified`.

+The RPC-style endpoints that can be used to move the state of the IVAs and send corresponding notifications are explained in the section "IVA Management" above.

 ### Wireframes